 - graduated high school, but have not taken college courses beyond the summer after graduation.

 We consider freshman applications on the following criteria:

-- Completion of a–g courses: As a first-time freshman applicant, you must complete, with grades of C or higher, the 15-unit comprehensive pattern of college preparatory courses.
-See the list of a–g courses.
+- Completion of A–G courses: As a first-time freshman applicant, you must complete, with letter grades of C- or higher, the 15-unit comprehensive pattern of college preparatory courses.
+For fall admission you must complete your subject requirements by the spring term before enrolling at SDSU.
+See the list of A–G courses.

 - Eligibility Index (GPA and test scores): The eligibility index is the combination of your high school grade point average and your SAT/ACT test scores.
 All California State University campuses use the eligibility index as part of the admission decision.
 Calculate your eligibility index.

 - The major to which you apply: You must choose a major when you apply to SDSU.
 All majors are competitive, and every major has more applicants than available slots (the CSU calls this impaction).
 Applicants are ranked within each major, rather than overall.
 The popularity of majors changes every year based on the applicant pool.
 Admission is major-specific, which means you cannot change your major during the application process.
 Specific majors will have additional requirements you must meet for admission to the major and the university:

 - Music, Dance and Theatre Arts: Performance – Applicants must pass an audition for acceptance to these majors and the University.
 Auditions will be held in January/February 2018 for fall admission.

 - Nursing – Admission to the School of Nursing is very competitive.
 Applicants will be ranked for admission by their college preparatory courses, GPA and SAT evidence-based reading and writing or ACT English and SAT or ACT mathematics.
 Applicants must also have earned a B or higher grade in high school intermediate algebra, biology and chemistry with lab courses.
 If AP or IB level courses were taken in these areas, applicants must have earned a B or better grade in the course.